 💶 Is Stockholm an expensive city to visit?

 Yes, Stockholm is a pretty expensive city to visit but you can still do it if you’re on a tight budget!
-Just go for the cheaper hotels and visit it during the low season (December to February).
+Just go for the cheaper hotels and visit them during the low season (December to February).

 🚇 What is the best way to get around Stockholm?

 The metro is the best way to get around Stockholm, they have a great system!
-But you can also use the tram, the ferries that go between islands and the buses.
+But you can also use the tram, the ferries that go between islands, and the buses.

 ⚠️ Is Stockholm a safe city?